 abrdn Fund Managers Limited is the Manager and alternative investment fund manager ("AIFM") of the fund.
 The Manager, as AIFM of the fund, is responsible for the portfolio management and risk management in relation to the fund.
 The Manager must act honestly, fairly, professionally, independently and in the interest of the fund and its holders in carrying out this role.
+The Manager of the fund is abrdn Fund Managers Limited.
 The Manager is a private company limited by shares, incorporated in England and Wales on 7 November 1962.
-The Manager is a wholly owned subsidiary of abrdn plc (formerly known as Standard Life Aberdeen plc), a company incorporated in Scotland The registered office of the Manager is 280 Bishopsgate, , London EC2M 4AG.
+The Manager is a wholly owned subsidiary of Aberdeen Group plc (formerly known as abrdn plc), a company incorporated in Scotland.
+The registered office of the Manager is 280 Bishopsgate, London EC2M 4AG.
 It has an issued and fully paid up share capital of £738,550.